Ron Kind: Tenure

-Kind was the House Democrat's Chief Deputy Whip under Steny Hoyer.
+Kind was the House Democrats' Chief Deputy Whip under Steny Hoyer.
 He was co-founder of both the Upper Mississippi River Congressional Caucus and the Congressional Wildlife Refuge Caucus, and chair of the New Democrat Coalition.
 He voted with his party 87% of the time in the 112th Congress and 94% of the time in the 111th Congress.
 During the 114th Congress Kind was ranked the 19th most bipartisan member of the U.S. House of Representatives and the most bipartisan member of the House from Wisconsin in the Bipartisan Index created by The Lugar Center and the McCourt School of Public Policy.
 The index ranks members of Congress by bipartisanship by measuring how often their bills attract co-sponsors from the opposite party and how often they co-sponsor bills by members of the opposite party.

 After the failed effort to unseat Governor Scott Walker in a June 2012 recall election, Kind said that Democrats should be proud of forcing recall elections despite the outcome.
 He said that his conversations with voters had convinced him that the only reason that Democrats lost was that people didn't think it was a proper use of the recall process.

-Kind opposed Nancy Pelosi's bids for the Speaker of the House in both 2006 and 2018.
+Kind opposed Nancy Pelosi's bids for Speaker of the House in both 2006 and 2018.
 After winning control of the House in 2006, Pelosi asked Kind to resign from his position as Chief Deputy Whip.
 In 2018, as Democrats were again poised to win a majority, he again noted his opposition, saying to The Hill: "I've been consistent in saying we're in desperate need of new leadership on both sides, as we move forward in the new Congress."
 Kind followed through on his election pledge to oppose Pelosi and voted instead for Congressman John Lewis in the election for Speaker in 2019.

 On December 18, 2019, Kind voted for both articles of impeachment against President Trump.